Broadway Theater

 PARANORMAL FINDINGS

-The owners, the staff, the performers and the patrons have felt the wonderful energy, the positive aura and perhaps hear them and perhaps even see see them as well.
+The owners, the staff, the performers and the patrons have felt the wonderful energy, the positive aura, and perhaps hear and even see see them as well.

-I could find no hard evidence of the spirits heard that have been shared on line.
-However, Ursula Bielski, is a paranormal investigator who may have investigated this place because she wrote about it in her book, CHICAGO HAUNTS, Ghostlore of the Windy City.
+I could find no hard evidence of this that has been shared online.
+However, Ursula Bielski is a paranormal investigator who may have investigated here because she wrote about it in her book, CHICAGO HAUNTS, Ghostlore of the Windy City.

 STILL HAUNTED?